All Episodes Plain Text

 So just another opportunity to get everybody together.

-Those are opportunities to get reunions.
+Even overseas, I mean, those are opportunities to get reunion.

-Well, guys, thank you very much.
+Well, guys, thank you.

-Thank all of you for coming.
+Thank you, all of you, for coming.

 I wrote something down.